 So I have saved the best for last!
 The Cabrillo National Monument tidepools are honestly the best San Diego tide pools.
 Situated on Point Loma Peninsula, Cabrillo National Monument is the go-to place to experience the wonders of the Rocky Intertidal Zone.

-As a matter of fact, my family and I came here on Jan 1, 2018, on the lowest tide of the year which is called a Spring Tide.
+My family and I came here on Jan 1, 2018, on the lowest tide of the year, which is called a Spring Tide.
 As you can see in the photos, so much of the shore was exposed.
 If you would like to read about our adventures, I have linked the post on the above title.

 I think that it is also important to mention, that this is a National Park, so there is a 15 dollar fee to enter.
 Seriously, if you have a chance to go here, do it!
 You will not be disappointed.